henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 In *course.json* add the following:
 `,"_lockType": "custom"`
 In *contentsObjects.json* add the following to the page or menu that you want locked:
-`,"_lockedBy": ["co-XX"]`
+`,"_lockedBy": ["co-10", "co-15"]`
-where `"co-XX"` is a comma-separated list of the Id/s of the object/s whose completion will enable this page or menu.
+where the value of `"_lockedBy"` is an array of one or more Ids of the object/s whose completion will enable this page or menu.

 **effect**
 All menu items are enabled *except* any item whose json contains the `"_lockedBy"` attribute.
 That item will be enabled only when the menu item specified by the value of `"_lockedBy"` is completed.